Brandon Lowe Player Props: Rays vs. Orioles

 Brandon Lowe At The Plate

-- Lowe is hitting .204 with three doubles, a triple, seven home runs and 13 walks.
+- Lowe has three doubles, a triple, seven home runs and 14 walks while batting .196.

+- Lowe has reached base via a hit in 15 games this season (of 31 played), and had multiple hits in five of those games.

-- Lowe has had at least one RBI in 34.5% of his games this year (10 of 29), with more than one RBI six times (20.7%).
-He has also been responsible for three or more of his team's runs in three contests.
+- Lowe has had an RBI in 10 games this season (32.3%), including six multi-RBI outings (19.4%).
+He has also driven in three or more of his team's runs in three contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.